 For years now, Microsoft has been attempting to re-create itself and imagining itself as a company that extends far beyond the walls of Windows.
 The culmination of that work is the dual-screen Surface Duo, a device that feels like a Microsoft product at its core, despite running on Android.
 For the first time ever, Microsoft has launched a product on a platform that it doesn’t own.

 This is a huge deal for Microsoft, full of potential risks and rewards.
-Regardless of how successful the
+Regardless of how successful the Surface Duo ends up being, it’s a device that provides a fascinating peek at a possible future of Microsoft.

 Building toward the Android future